lucasjoliveau/doc/fr/legal/terms/enterprise.md

 All fees and charges are exclusive of all applicable federal, provincial, state, local or other governmental taxes, fees or charges (collectively, « Taxes »).
-The Customer is responsible for paying all Taxes associated with purchases made by the Customer under this Agreement, except when Odoo SA is legally obliged to pay or collect Taxes for which the Customer is responsible.
+The Customer is responsible for paying all Taxes associated with purchases made by the Customer under this Agreement, except when Konvergo ERP SA is legally obliged to pay or collect Taxes for which the Customer is responsible.

 ## 6 Conditions of Services